pyOpenSci/software-peer-review/our-process/policies.md

 The policy below was co-developed by the pyOpenSci community.
 Its goals are:

-* Acknowledgment of and transparency around the widespread use of Generative AI tools (with a focus on Large Language Models (LLMs) in Open Source.
+* Acknowledgment of and transparency around the widespread use of Generative AI tools, with a focus on Large Language Models (LLMs) in Open Source development.
 * Protect peer review efficiency: Ensure human review of any LLM-generated contributions to a package to protect editor and reviewer volunteer time in our peer review process.
 * Raise awareness of challenges that Generative AI tools present to the scientific (and broader) open source community.
 [Please see this GitHub issue for a discussion of the topic.](https://github.com/pyOpenSci/software-peer-review/issues/331)